Approximating Edit Distance Within Constant Factor in Truly Sub-Quadratic Time: Covering algorithm: Detailed overview

 Each iteration $i$ (with different $\epsilon_i$) splits $x$-candidates into two sets, $\mathcal{S}_i$ of intervals that are declared sparse, and all of the rest for which we have found the desired set $\mathcal{Q}_i(I)$.
 With high probability every interval in $\mathcal{S}_i$ is indeed $d$-sparse, but a sparse interval need not belong to $\mathcal{S}_i$, since it may belong to $\mathcal{H}(x_I,2\epsilon_i)$ for some selected pivot $I$.

 For every $x$-candidate $I \not\in \mathcal{S}_i$ we have met the goal for the iteration.
-If $\mathcal{S}_i$ is very small for all iterations, then the set of certified boxes will suffice for the min-cost path algorithm to output a good approximation.
+If $\mathcal{S}_i$ is very small for all iterations (with respect to $\epsilon_i$), then the set of certified boxes will suffice for the min-cost path algorithm to output a good approximation.
 But if $\mathcal{S}_i$ is not small, another approach is needed.

 {\bf Reducing the number of candidates explored: the {\em diagonal extension algorithm}.} For each $x$-candidate $I$, although it suffices to certify the single box $(I,J^{\tau}(I))$ with a good upper bound, since $\tau$ is unknown, the exhaustive and dense case approaches both include certified boxes for all $y$-candidates $J$.
 The potential savings in the dense case approach comes from certifying many boxes simultaneously using a relatively small number of edit distance computations.